-For those of us who love our pets like family, pet insurance seems like an attractive way to ensure the future health of our furry companions.
+For those of us who love our pets like family, pet insurance seems like an attractive way to ensure the future pet health care & wellness of our furry companions.
 But looking over the many policies available can be a daunting task.
-What stops many people from continuing to research pet insurance companies is the exclusion of pre-existing conditions.
+What stops many pet parents from continuing to research pet insurance companies is the exclusion of pre-existing conditions.

 Pet insurance, while it is the best way to provide quality care for accidents and illnesses that we just don’t expect, may not appear to be the best solution for animals that have already had health problems.
 There are no pet insurance providers that cover pre-existing conditions, but knowing what a company defines as a pre-existing condition can not only help you decide between policies, but it can also tell you when to get one.